2024 DnD 5e Bard Class Guide

 We will not include 3rd-party content, including content from DMs Guild, in handbooks for official content because we can’t assume that your game will allow 3rd-party content or homebrew.
 We also won’t cover Unearthed Arcana content because it’s not finalized, and we can’t guarantee that it will be available to you in your games.

-The advice offered below is based on the current State of the Character Optimization Meta as of when the article was last updated.
+The advice offered below is based on the current State of the 2024 DnD Character Optimization Meta as of when the article was last updated.
 Keep in mind that the state of the meta periodically changes as new source materials are released, and the article will be updated accordingly as time allows.
+Also be sure to check for errata periodically.

 Bard Class Features